PostHog/posthog.com/contents/handbook/comms/product-announcements.md

 showTitle: true
 ---

-> **Have something you want to announce?** Drop a message in the #team-marketing Slack channel so marketing can assist and prevent overlapping comms.
+> **Have something you want to announce?** Drop a message in the #team-comms Slack channel so comms can assist and prevent overlapping comms.
 If it's an iterative update, you can also demo it in the all-hands, or post in the #tell-posthog-anything Slack channel.

-Marketing takes responsibility for coordinating and publicizing news about PostHog, including product announcements.
-We also help with [incident](/handbook/engineering/incidents) and [maintenance announcements](/handbook/growth/marketing/product-announcements#announcing-scheduled-maintenance), if needed.
+Comms takes responsibility for coordinating and publicizing news about PostHog, including product announcements.
+We also help with [incident](/handbook/engineering/incidents) and [maintenance announcements](/handbook/comms/product-announcements#announcing-scheduled-maintenance), if needed.

 ## Types of announcement